-Incorporating IDEA principles into the workforce and across the bio-economy is critically important to meeting current and future staffing needs.
+Incorporating IDEA principles into the workforce and across the bio-economy is critical for the industry to meeting current and future staffing needs.

 AgriTech North: This organization based in Dryden, Ontario focuses on reducing food costs in northern Indigenous communities, holds daily discussions and learnings on IDEA topics, and is led by a chief executive who is Indigenous and differently abled.